munificent/craftinginterpreters/book/closures.md

 globalTwo();
 ```

 This prints "one" then "two".
-In cases like this, it's pretty clear that the two
+In this example, it's pretty clear that the two
-variables are different.
+`a` variables are different.
 But it's not always so obvious.
 Consider:

 ```lox
 var globalOne;